Gertjan423/index_test_course/chapter3.md

 *** =sct

---- type:NormalExercise lang: xp: skills:
+--- type:NormalExercise lang:r xp: skills:
 ## Determining type
 Run the code to see the type of X$x.
 Then write code and determine the type of Y$x

 *** =instructions